scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Editing SciPy
 -------------
 - :ref:`development-workflow` lays out what to do after your development environment is set up
-- :ref:`building` has details on building from sources on Linux, Mac and Windows.
+- :ref:`building` has details on building from sources on Linux, Mac and Windows
-- :ref:`meson` for how to use the Meson build system (experimental, it will replace the ``distutils``-based build in the future)
+- :ref:`meson` for how to use the Meson build system
 - :ref:`pep8-scipy` gives some tips for ensuring that your code is PEP8 compliant
 - :ref:`git-development` is a guide to using ``git``, the distributed version-control system used to manage the changes made to SciPy code from around the world
 - :ref:`scipy-api` contains some important notes about how SciPy code is organized and documents the structure of the SciPy API; if you are going to import other SciPy code, read this first